firebase/extensions/firestore-bigquery-export/README.md

 * Maximum number of enqueue attempts: This parameter will set the maximum number of attempts to enqueue a document to cloud tasks for export to BigQuery.
 If the maximum number of attempts is reached, the failed export will be handled according to the `LOG_FAILED_EXPORTS` parameter.

+* Backup to GCS: If enabled, failed BigQuery updates will be written to a GCS bucket.

+* Backup GCS Bucket Name: This (optional) parameter will allow you to specify a GCS bucket for which failed BigQuery updates will be written to, if this feature is enabled.

 **Cloud Functions:**